Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 RCA Magnetic Core Memory Ad (1964)

-Early computers in the 1940's used vacuum tubes to store memory.
-But the memory would be lost if power was taken away, this type of memory is known as Volatile memory.
+Early computers in the 1940's used electro-mechanical relays, vacuum tubes, mercury delay line technology, or cathode ray tubes to store data in memory.
+But the memory would be lost if power was taken away, a type of memory known as "Volatile" memory.
+These early technologies were also very slow and were quite limited in the amount of data they could store.

-Efforts began in the late 1940s to find a way to create non-volatile memory.
+Efforts began in the late 1940's to find a way to create "non-volatile" memory.
 Jay Forrester, Jan A. Rajchman and An Wang would be credited with the development of magnetic core memory, which would allow for recall of memory after power loss.
-Magnetic core memory would become the dominant form of memory until the development of transistor based memory in the late 1960's.
+Magnetic core memory would become the dominant form of memory until the development of semiconductor based memory (SRAM, DRAM) in the late 1960's.

 Also during the 1960's, NCR Computer created their own unique version of magnetic memory technology called "Rod Memory" that was used in their business computers, competing with Magentic Core Memory technology.

-By 1970, Transistor based RAM & ROM memory on Integrated Circuits became the industry standard in computer memory.
+By 1970, Transistor based RAM (both SRAM & DRAM) & ROM memory on Integrated Circuits became the industry standard in computer memory.
 This new technology offered a much smaller component size and cheaper cost than the earlier core memory.
 Non-volatile Read-only memory (ROM) was now able to store program code.
 Volatile Random-access memory (RAM) was able to store data.

-A few companies, including Intel, Western Electric, Texas Instruments, Hitachi & Sharp, produced a promising new form of thin-film, nonvolatile memory in the 1970's known as Bubble memory.
+A few companies, including Intel, Western Electric, Texas Instruments, Hitachi & Sharp, produced a promising new form of thin-film, non-volatile computer memory in the 1970's known as Bubble memory.

 Other types of non-volatile memory including erasable programmable read only memory (EPROM) in the 1970's, and electrically erasable programmable read-only memory (EEPROM or Flash ROM) in the 1980's.
 These types of memory can be erased and reprogrammed, but it was a slow process.